Lola Mk6: Technical description

 The Mk6 GT featured some of the best technology of the time: first of all an aluminium monocoque (although the prototype car had a steel monocoque in order to save development time), while all opponents, apart from Jaguar, still relied on a space frame chassis.
 The Ford-Colotti engine-gearbox assembly was a stressed member and the rear suspension was mounted directly on it, a technique that did not appear in full on Formula 1 cars until the Lotus 49 in 1967.
-As a result the car was so compact that the wheelbase was even shorter than Lola's other formula cars, despite using a large 400 hp pushrod V8 engine.
+As a result the car was so compact that the wheelbase was even shorter than Lola's formula cars, despite using a large 400 hp pushrod V8 engine.

 The coachwork, designed by John Frayling and made by FRP, had its own features such as reduced overhangs, Kamm-tail, roof-integrated engine air intake and special doors which extended into the roof to an idea that was kept on the car's successor, the Ford GT40.